invisigoth29/telegram-scraper/README.md

    - `api_id`: A number
    - `api_hash`: A string of letters and numbers

-Keep these credentials safe, you'll need them to run the script!
+Keep these credentials safe, you'll need them to run the script!.
 ## Setup and Running 🔧

 1. Clone the repository: